 Neurological and Robot-Controlled Induction of an Apparition

-Dr M.A.
-Persinger has been studying this phenomenon for decades, under the name of the “Sensed Presence” (Dr Blanke calls it the FoP, or “Feeling of Presence”), and his research lends weight to Blanke’s recent work.
+Dr. M.A.
+Persinger has been studying this phenomenon for decades, under the name of the “Sensed Presence” (Dr Blanke calls it the FoP, or “Feeling of Presence”), and his research lends weight to Blanke’s recent work – and vice-versa.

 Some journalists are under the impression that Blanke (et al.) are the first to create an artificial ghostly experience.
-In fact, Dr. Persinger, of Laurentian University’s Neuroscience Research group, did the same thing 14 years ago in an oft-cited case history: link
+In fact, in an oft-cited case history, Dr. Michael A. Persinger induced a synthetic ghost in the year 2000.

 Here are the three brain regions Blanke and his colleagues found associated with feeling a presence, and Persinger’s papers corroborate all of them: